 Well, nothing much happens for most men during the first week.
 You’ll notice some stubble, or perhaps more, which represents a few dashes of color in a painting that hopefully becomes a masterpiece.
 In short, what you see during the first week isn’t what you’re going to get in the end—far from it.

-As we point out in this video, you’re going to see a couple of growth patterns during the first week, i.e., you’ll either see good growth in the mustache and goatee areas, or good growth on your cheeks and neck.
+As we point out in our Beard Tips for Beginners video, you’re going to see a couple of growth patterns during the first week, i.e., you’ll either see good growth in the mustache and goatee areas, or good growth on your cheeks and neck.
 There are always exceptions to the rule, of course, because nothing about beard growth comes etched in stone.

 You’ll also notice two types of hair during this stage: the darker, coarser hair that your beard mainly consists of, and lighter hair, called vellus hair (especially if you’re younger).
 Vellus hairs eventually get replaced by darker hair.

 Another thing to consider during the first week of beard growth is your expectations.
 No one is going to have a full beard in seven days.
 You may see a nice growth of scruff, but you need to stay realistic with your goals and, above all else, be patient.